qgrid/qgrid.github.io/source/feature/editing.md

    How to enable batch edit?
 </a>

-Use edit `method` property to activate batch editing, it activates cell handler that could be dragged to apply start cell value to the next selection.
+Set `method` equals to `batch` to activate batch editing.
+The special cell handler will be displayed that could be dragged to apply start cell value to the future selection.

 ```typescript
 qgrid